 - Standards-aligned game objectives written in student-friendly language.

-- Instructions on who the first player should be (no more wasted time playing rock-paper-scissors).
+- Instructions on who the first player should be to eliminate wasted time playing rock-paper-scissors or resolving disagreements.

 I hope you have gleaned a few golden game-play nuggets that encourage you to take the leap towards incorporating math games in your classroom.
-Your students will thank you and you will be thrilled with how engaged your students are when it’s time to pull a small group!
+Your students will thank you for providing them with more hands-on practice, and you will be thrilled with how engaged your students are when it’s time to pull a small group!

-If you’re looking for an easy way to start your math game collection, or you’re just looking to make math games more streamlined and manageable in your classroom, you may be interested in Math In Motion Hands On Math Games by Core Inspiration.
-The links below will lead you to the larger game bundles for each grade level, but you can grab each individual game set as well.
+If you’re looking for an easy way to start your math game collection, or if you’re just looking to make math games more streamlined and manageable in your classroom, then you may be interested in my Math in Motion Hands-on Math Games.